 Affordability Risk Index (ARI)

-Both 2021 and 2022 Affordability Risk Index scores and the metrics used to determine them are available in a fully searchable mapping tool:
+The Affordability Risk Index (ARI) scores and the metrics used to determine them are available in a fully searchable mapping tool shown below:

 • Median Household Income